TheSilvered/nest/docs/c_api/c_api-interpreter.md

 Runs the main program.

+!!!warning
-Must never be called inside a library.
+    G: it must never be called inside a library.

 **Parameters:**